 The amount of the grant can reach up to $100 per person and covers menstrual underwear and cups, washable sanitary napkins, reusable tampon applicators, diapers, washable underwear and liners for bedwetting, urinary leaks and incontinence, waterproof carrying bags for soiled items, and fabric to make underwear and liners for bedwetting, urinary leaks and incontinence.

-Diapers: Fill out the form for washable diapers and send it by e-mail to firstname.lastname@example.org or bring it to the multiservice counter at City Hall along with your MULTI Card, the original bill and your child’s birth certificate (under 3 years old) or hospital card.
+Diapers: Fill out the form for washable diapers and send it by e-mail to firstname.lastname@example.org or bring it to the multiservice counter at City Hall along with your MULTI Card, the original bill from a purchase made less than 6 months ago and your child’s birth certificate (under 3 years old) or hospital card.

 The person making the request must be the parent or legal guardian of the children using the diapers.

-For other products: Fill out the form for feminine hygiene products or for incontinence and bedwetting products and send it by e-mail to email@example.com or bring it to the multiservice counter at City Hall along with your MULTI Card and the original bill from a purchase made on or after January 21, 2020.
+For other products: Fill out the form for feminine hygiene products or for incontinence and bedwetting products and send it by e-mail to email@example.com or bring it to the multiservice counter at City Hall along with your MULTI Card and the original bill from a purchase made less than 3 months ago.

 For second-hand purchases, please fill out the declaration of transaction between individuals form.